Talk To Me | Time To Change Campaign

-Two sculptural figures – each standing 5.5 metres tall – were installed in King’s Boulevard, King’s Cross, during the London Design Festival.
-The aim was to remind passers-by that the burdens so many of us carry can be reduced through communication.
-The poetry was part of the installations.
+Two sculptural figures – each standing 5.5 metres tall – were installed in King’s Boulevard, King’s Cross, during the London Design Festival by artist Steuart Padwick.
+Steuart’s aim was to remind passers-by that the burdens so many of us carry can be reduced through communication.
+Poetry was part of the installations.

 Like the sculptures, the Talk To Me film needed to be creatively bold.
 Led by the award winning Director Dan Henshaw and Executive Producer Gretchen Shoring, we crafted a poetry-led narrative journey around the sculptures.
 With the graphic lines of cranes against the sky; the throngs of people pouring down Kings Boulevard – we show the chaos of the city as a metaphor for mental health.